MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

-## Version 125.0.2535.XX: May XX, 2024
+## Version 125.0.2535.XX: May 24, 2024

 Fixed various bugs and performance issues.

 > [!IMPORTANT]
 > This update to Stable channel contains a fix for [CVE-2024-5274](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-5274), which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

-Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-XX-2024).
+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-24-2024).

 **Announcement**